spotlightpa/poor-richard/content/news/2023-05-24-SPLPSPANALYSIS0524.md

 +++
 arc-id = "6VIMJDYG25DJBDWMNMQHCO36IY"
 authors = ["Danielle Ohl"]
-blurb = "Despite optional searches being more likely for Black and Hispanic drivers, contraband seizures from searches occurred more often for white drivers, according to new report" byline = "Danielle Ohl of Spotlight PA" description = "The 2022 analysis is the first in more than a decade after State Police ceased collecting traffic stop data in 2012." image = "external/vnc0mqbx9fxfp8hqem8hzm5zz8.jpeg" image-credit = "Photo illustration Kat Wawrykow / Getty Images" image-description = "Photo illustration for state police story" internal-budget = "Despite optional searches being more likely for Black and Hispanic drivers, contraband seizures from searches occurred more often for white drivers, according to new report" internal-id = "SPLPSPANALYSIS0524" kicker = "Criminal Justice"
+blurb = "Despite optional searches being more likely for Black and Hispanic drivers, contraband seizures from searches occurred more often for white drivers, according to the new report." byline = "Danielle Ohl of Spotlight PA" description = "The analysis is the first in more than a decade after State Police ceased collecting traffic stop data in 2012." image = "external/ywptdvdw6vvvsfh6vzm90990cm.jpeg" image-credit = "Jose F. Moreno" image-description = "A new report found Pennsylvania State Police troopers were more likely to do optional searches of Black, Hispanic drivers.
+JOSE F. MORENO / Staff Photographer" internal-budget = "Despite optional searches being more likely for Black and Hispanic drivers, contraband seizures from searches occurred more often for white drivers, according to new report" internal-id = "SPLPSPANALYSIS0524" kicker = "Criminal Justice"